IntroductionBefore you beginTerminologyGetting started

 POST/auto/auth/dtoken/2

-This endpoint’s parameters are as follows:
+The endpoint’s body is as follows:

 grant_typestringRequired.
 This should be set to authorization_code.